Christian Front (United States): Investigation by the government

 At the urging of the U.S. attorney for New York, the U.S. Department of Justice decided to target the Front.
 On December 28, 1939, U.S. Attorney General Frank Murphy announced that a grand jury in Washington, D.C., would hear evidence of organized antisemitism and other activities that might be fomented by foreign agents.
 He promised to find ways to prosecute those involved using the tax code and whatever statutes might prove useful.
 In January 1940, federal agents arrested 17 men, all residents of Brooklyn and mostly Front members, and charged that they had conspired to "overthrow, put down and destroy by force the Government of the United States" and planned to steal weapons and ammunition to do so.
 The conspirators had planned to install retired Major General George Van Horn Moseley as a dictator after surrounding the White House with thousands of supporters from the police and National Guard.
 J. Edgar Hoover suggested there were collaborators in Boston and Philadelphia.
 Their cache of weapons included an old saber and an 1873 Springfield rifle.

 The Catholic magazine Commonweal expressed sympathy for those arrested, saying in an editorial that Coughlin, The Tablet, and Social Justice were responsible for creating this group of "hypnotized men".
 Coughlin initially distanced himself from the organization and claimed to have repeatedly disavowed them.
 When he sensed that public opinion might be more favorable to the group than expected (those who were not in favor of the Christian Front's mission tended to describe them as badly-thought-out and harmless), he released a statement of support, calling the Front "pro-American, pro-Christian, anti-Communist and anti-Nazi".

 The arrestees were indicted February 8, 1940, in Brooklyn, "on charges of seditious conspiracy and stealing Federal munitions and property."
 One of the accused, Claus Gunther Ernecke, a naturalized emigrant from Germany and a member of the German American Bund, went missing on April 13, 1940.
 The following day, the body of Ernecke, 35, was found hanging in his apartment.
-According to a witness at the trial, Ernecke was violently anti-Semitic, once declaring that he wanted to "eradicate the Jews."
+According to a witness at the trial, Ernecke was violently antisemitic, once declaring that he wanted to "eradicate the Jews."
 He said if the United States declared war on Germany, it would be a "Jewish war", and that he would return to Germany to "fight for Hitler."
 Healy also testified that Christian Front members were gathering weapons and waiting for the "Jewish revolution", after which they would launch a counter-revolution.